 Rainfall is free and good for plants, so why not store it for later use?
 Rain barrels make it easy, and they reduce the need to tap into our precious groundwater during summer droughts.
 They also come in many styles, colors, and configurations to match your needs.

-Redirect your roof downspouts to a lawn or rain garden
+Redirect your roof downspouts toward a lawn or rain garden

 Our rooftops can shed tremendous amounts of rainfall every time it rains.
 If your downspouts are pointed to a driveway or other hard surface, this water is never given an opportunity to infiltrate into the ground.
 Instead, it turns into excess runoff which can be damaging to our storm sewer infrastructure and lakes.
 You can help by pointing your roof downspouts toward a rain garden or permeable area in your yard.